olivomarco/wp-container-apps/wordpress-setup.md

 ![Enable Microsoft Azure Storage plugin](/assets/azure_storage_plugin.png)

 That's it.
-Wordpress is up and running, and fully configured.
+Wordpress is up and running on serverless/managed Azure resources, and it's fully configured and ready to host your new blog.

 ## Conclusions

 This article provided a step-by-step guide on how to leverage on Azure Container Apps and some other Azure services to setup a running installation of Wordpress that can be used in production, with scale to zero functionality and minimal effort of operations.
+The concept was to show how to setup a production-ready installation of a real software, and to allow readers not to start from scratch.

-Further developments of this architecture could include deployment to multiple regions and WAF protection through usage of Azure Front Door, and leveraging on Front Door features and Wordpress plugins (such as WP Super Cache, which is installed in the package that we are providing) in order to setup a CDN for content and multimedia, so that users can benefit from low-latency no matter where they are.
+Further developments of this architecture could include deployment to multiple regions and WAF protection through usage of Azure Front Door, and/or leveraging on Front Door features and Wordpress plugins (such as WP Super Cache, which is installed in the package that we are providing) in order to setup a CDN for content and multimedia, so that users can benefit from low-latency no matter where they are.